wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 [NetApp](http://www.netapp.com/us/solutions/cloud/hybrid-cloud/), or [EMC](http://www.emc.com/en-us/cloud/hybrid-cloud-computing/index.htm)

-## Advantages of Cloud
+## Why?
+Advantages of Cloud

 Evaluations can be based on the advantages of cloud:

 1. Get <strong>capacity cheaper and quicker</strong> than building and maintaining data centers.
 Paying as you go conserves cash up-front to trade variable expense for capital expense.

-2. Stop guessing about capacity and over-provisioning, which can be expensive.
+2. Stop guessing about capacity and <strong> save money that went into idle over-provisioning</strong>, which can be expensive.

-3. Benefit from economies of scale (tap into available <strong>more capacity pooled</strong> among many customers)
+3. Benefit from economies of scale by tapping into <strong>more capacity pooled</strong> among many customers.

+4. Increase <strong>speed</strong> to obtain capacity and achieve <strong>agility</strong>.
+Cloud vendors can buy newer, <strong>faster</strong> equipment.

-4. Get <strong>expert specialists</strong> at facilities, security, and scalability by hiring them through cloud vendors.
+5. Get <strong>expert specialists</strong> at facilities, security, scalability, etc. by hiring them through cloud vendors who share their <strong>innovations</strong>.

+6. Cloud customer's workers achieve higher <strong>productivity</strong> from more efficient up-to-date methods and by off-loading tasks to specialists.

+7. Greater <strong>reliability</strong> to make data backup, disaster recovery, and business continuity easier and less expensive, with data being mirrored at multiple redundant sites on the cloud provider’s network.

-5. <strong>Go global</strong> (make use of infrastructure established around the world, which is time consuming, expensive, and dangerous to do on your own)
+8. <strong>Go global</strong> - make use of infrastructure established around the world (time consuming, expensive, and dangerous to do on one's own).
-6. Increase speed and agility (make use of <strong>innovations</strong>)
 <br /><br />

 PROTIP: Memorize the above list for exams.